hartwigmedical/hmftools/purple/README.md

 #### Driver Catalog File

 The driver catalog file `TUMOR.driver.catalog.somatic.tsv` contains significant amplifications (minimum exonic copy number > 3 * sample ploidy) and deletions (minimum exonic copy number < 0.5) that occur in the HMF gene panel.
-If the supplied somatic VCF has been enriched with SnpEff, the driver catalog file will also include a likelihood of any point mutations in the gene panel.
+If the supplied somatic VCF has been enriched with [PAVE](../pave/README.md), the driver catalog file will also include a likelihood of any point mutations in the gene panel.

 If a germline variant VCF is supplied then Purple will also produce a driver catalog for those, named `TUMOR.driver.catalog.germline.tsv`.